 You arrive back in Llandudno and explore this seaside town and the Great Orme in the early evening.

 Your first task of the day is to watch Snowdonia’s mountains fly by as you head to Harlech Castle.
 This is one of our favourite castles in the whole of the UK.
-You can enjoy epic sea views and an amazingly war-torn history that involves a lot of dynamite.
+It boasts epic sea views and an amazingly war-torn history that involves a lot of dynamite.

 You arrive back in Manchester in the early evening.